MartinFXP/DawnRank/README.md

 # get the DawnRank Score Get some coffee, this might take a while!
 dawnRankScore <- DawnRank(adjMatrix = brcaExamplePathway, mutationMatrix = brcaExampleMutation,
-expressionMatrix = normalizedDawn, mu = 3, goldStandard = goldStandard)
+expressionMatrix = normalizedDawn, mu = 3, goldStandard = goldStandard, parallel = 2)

 # look at the DawnRank scores for a few patients
 dawnRankFrame <- dawnRankScore[[3]]